CameleoGrey/grey-clusterizer/README.md

 *) Problems of reproducibility of experiments (the results are slightly different each time with the same settings)

 # Future plans:
-*) Make tests on ImageNet (to what extent clusters correlate with classes predicted by a well-trained classification model)\
 *) Add the ability to automatically determine the optimal number of clusters

 # Comparison